DS 101 — INTRODUCTION TO TEXTILE DESIGN

 3 credits.

 Advanced topics focusing on the concepts, methods and materials used for communicating ideas during the design process.
-With an emphasis on creating visually driven experiences, the course integrates traditional manual approaches with up-to-the-minute digital approaches, all within the context of creative design thinking.
+With an emphasis on creating visually driven experiences, integrates traditional manual approaches with up-to-the-minute digital approaches, all within the context of creative design thinking.

 DS 251 — TEXTILE SCIENCE